hcilab/wams/README.md

 ```js
 item.on('rotate', actions.rotate);
 ```

+Rotation using mouse + CTRL will pivot around whichever point on the item your cursor was at when you pressed the CTRL key.

 You can also listen to **swipe** events on items (hold the item, quickly move it and release).
 To do that, add a `swipe` handler.